Structural history of the Roman military: Marian legion (107–27 BC)

+After the Social War, the state also started to keep men under arms for longer periods to maintain available experienced manpower, and coupled this with longer terms for commanders, particularly Caesar and Pompey.
+Client armies emerged but not in the 100s BC but rather in the decades before Caesar's civil war, which broke out in 49 BC.

 The legions of the late Republic were, structurally, almost entirely heavy infantry.
 The legion's main sub-unit was called a cohort and consisted of approximately 480 infantrymen.
 The cohort was therefore a much larger unit than the earlier maniple sub-unit, and was divided into six centuriae of 80 men each.
 Each centuria was separated further into 10 "tent groups" (Latin: contubernia) of 8 men each.
 Legions additionally consisted of a small body, typically 120 men, of Roman legionary cavalry (Latin: equites legionis).
 The equites were used as scouts and dispatch riders rather than battlefield cavalry.
 Legions also contained a dedicated artillery crew of perhaps 60 men, who would operate devices such as ballistae.

 Each legion was normally partnered with an approximately equal number of allied (non-Roman) auxiliae troops.
 The addition of allied troops to the Roman army was a formalisation of the earlier arrangement of using light troops from the Socii and Latini, who had received Roman citizenship after the Social War.
 Auxiliary troops could be formed from either auxiliary light cavalry known as alae, auxiliary light infantry known as cohors auxiliae, or a flexible mixture of the two known as cohors equitata.
 Cavalry types included mounted archers (Latin: sagittarii) and heavy shock cavalry (Latin: cataphracti or clibanarii).
 Infantry could be armed with bows, slings, throwing spears, long swords, or thrusting spears.
 Auxiliary units were originally led by their own chiefs, and, in this period, their internal organisation was left to their commanders.

 However, "the most obvious deficiency" of the Roman army remained its shortage of cavalry, especially heavy cavalry; even auxiliary troops were predominantly infantry.
 Luttwak argues that auxiliary forces largely consisted of Cretan archers, Balearic slingers and Numidian infantry, all of whom fought on foot.
 As Rome's borders expanded and its adversaries changed from largely infantry-based to largely cavalry-based troops, the infantry-based Roman army began to find itself at a tactical disadvantage, particularly in the East.

 After having declined in size following the subjugation of the Mediterranean, the Roman navy underwent short-term upgrading and revitalisation in the late Republic to meet several new demands.
 Under Caesar, an invasion fleet was assembled in the English Channel to allow the invasion of Britain; under Pompey, a large fleet was raised in the Mediterranean Sea to clear the sea of Cilician pirates.
 During the civil war that followed, as many as a thousand ships were either constructed or pressed into service from Greek cities.